 2017-2018 Student Handbook

-The Diagonal Comm.
-School believes that challenging expectations lead to high achievement for all students.
-This can be accomplished by cooperative efforts among students, teachers, administrators, and parents to provide skills for lifelong learning.
-Our students will attain an understanding of proper conduct in various life settings in order to become productive, self-fulfilled citizens in a global society
+The Diagonal community School believes that challenging expectations lead to high achievement for all students, at-risk, disabled, average, talented and gifted.
+This will be accomplished by the cooperative efforts of students, school staff, parents, and community members to provide skills necessary to live in an ever-changing world.
+Our students will attain a standard of principle based, acceptable conduct and academic achievement in order to become productive, self-fulfilled citizens in a world of diverse cultures.

 Karleen Stephens, Superintendent